RenderKit/embree/doc/src/api/rtcSetSharedGeometryBufferHostDevice.md

-% rtcSetSharedGeometryBuffer(3) | Embree Ray Tracing Kernels 4
+% rtcSetSharedGeometryBufferHostDevice(3) | Embree Ray Tracing Kernels 4

 #### NAME

-    rtcSetSharedGeometryBuffer - assigns a view of a shared data buffer to a geometry
+    rtcSetSharedGeometryBufferHostDevice - assigns views of shared data buffers to a geometry using explicit host and device memory

 #### SYNOPSIS